blazecolby/blazecolby.github.io/docs/ui-components/typography.md

                     print(e)
 ```

-Use [labelImg](https://github.com/tzutalin/labelImg) to annotate images by placing bounding boxes around the items that you want to identify.
+Download the [labelImg](https://github.com/tzutalin/labelImg) desktop app.
+This allows you to annotate images by placing bounding boxes around the items that you want to identify.
+It's helpful to look at the keepboard shortcuts.

+From my understanding there are a hanful of apps that assist with annotation, both for video and images.
+For the most part, if a company really needs images to get annotated, they hire it out as a mechanical turk job or a freelance agency that specializes in annotation.

-This creates an xml file for each image that has the bounding box boundries for each image and its item.
+LabelImg creates an XML file for each image, this is how the bounding box boundries for each image are created.

-Example single annotation XML file format:
+Example single annotation XML file:
 ```
 <annotation>
     # Folder name